Stall (fluid dynamics): Stall speeds

-An airspeed indicator, for the purpose of flight-testing, may have the following markings: the bottom of the white arc indicates V_{S0} at maximum weight, while the bottom of the green arc indicates V_{S1} at maximum weight.
+An airspeed indicator, for the purpose of flight-testing, may have the following markings: the lowest-speed of the white arc indicates V_{S0} at maximum weight with the flaps down, while the lowest-speed of the green arc indicates V_{S1} at maximum weight.
 While an aircraft's V_{S} speed is computed by design, its V_{S0} and V_{S1} speeds must be demonstrated empirically by flight testing.

 In accelerated and turning flight

 Illustration of a turning flight stall, occurring during a co-ordinated turn with progressively increasing angle of bank.

 The normal stall speed, specified by the V_{S} values above, always refers to straight and level flight, where the load factor is equal to 1g.
 However, if the aircraft is turning or pulling up from a dive, additional lift is required to provide the vertical or lateral acceleration, and so the stall speed is higher.
 An accelerated stall is a stall that occurs under such conditions.

 In a banked turn, the lift required is equal to the weight of the aircraft plus extra lift to provide the centripetal force necessary to perform the turn: